tarunc/backbone-bubble/README.md

 });
 ```

-See [static/movies.json](https://github.com/tarunc/backbone-bubble/blob/master/static/movies.json) for the how it expects data.
+See [static/movies.json](https://github.com/tarunc/backbone-bubble/blob/master/static/movies.json) for the how it expects json data to be structured.